List of Gloomy Salad Days episodes: Episodes

 Li You is a transfer student viewing the school.
 As he walked pass a tree, he chanced upon the black rock on the ground, previously thrown out of the window by Ni Ke and kept it as his lucky rock.
 When Li You and Ah Guo, captain of the basketball team, were hanging out at the basketball court after they won a match, Li You told Ah Guo about his secret - he was the illegitimate child of the uprising politician.
-Both sworn each other to secrecy but unfortunately, Mei Li, their classmate, was eavesdropping on them.
+Both swore each other to secrecy but unfortunately, Mei Li, their classmate, was eavesdropping on them.
 Mei Li forced Li You to allow her to view his private dorm and found out that Li You was actually a girl.
 On the other hand, Li You had confessed to Xiao Ju, Ah Guo's sister, about liking her and her real identity as girl, and they decided to be together without Ah Guo knowing it.
 Upon knowing it, Mei Li was furious and threatened Li You with his secrets to force him to break up with Xiao Ju and be with her.
 In the end, Mei Li decided to expose all of Li You's secrets in school in an attempt to get back at Li You.
 Ah Guo was very angry, as he thought that Li You was cheating on Xiao Ju.
 Li You and Ah Guo challenged each other to a fight at the sports hall.
 Shen Qi knew that something bad was going to happen so he followed Xiao Ju to the sports center.
 After the fight, Li You and Ah Guo managed to get over their conflict.
 Du did not bring anyone away this time.
 Before she left, she told Shen Qi that he can see her without the help of the rock because he has something in his brain.
 Before leaving the school at the end, Li You told Ah Guo that they will meet in the university and to always keep in touch.
 Li You left the black rock in Xiao Ju's possession.